Infineon/mtb-example-ml-profiler/README.md

 Install a terminal emulator if you do not have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

-Install the Machine Learning pack using this [link](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.modustoolboxmachinelearning).
+Install the Machine Learning pack using this [link](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.modustoolboxpackmachinelearning).
+Alternatively, use the [Infineon Developer Center (IDC)](https://www.infineon.com/cms/en/design-support/tools/utilities/infineon-developer-center-idc-launcher/) launcher and search for `ModusToolbox Machine Learning Pack` and install it.

 Use the ModusToolbox&trade;-ML configurator tool (from *{ModusToolbox&trade; software install directory}/packs/ModusToolbox-Machine-Learning-Pack/tools/ml-configurator/*) to load a pre-trained NN model and generate C files to be used with this code example.
-Alternatively, you can launch the configurator tool in Eclipse IDE for ModusToolbox&trade; from the Quick Launch window.
+Alternatively, you can launch the ML configurator tool in Eclipse IDE for ModusToolbox&trade; from the Quick Launch window; or using the **`make ml-configurator`** command in the console.
 For more information, see the [*ModusToolbox&trade; machine learning user guide*](https://www.Infineon.com/ModusToolboxMLUserGuide).

 By default, the Makefile uses a model that comes with the code example.
 The pre-trained NN model is located in the *pretrained_models* folder.
 You can use the ModusToolbox&trade;-ML configurator to link to this file, or load another model file and generate C files for the target device.